 Here you'll find the medical technology, qualified healthcare professionals, and specialized treatment programs needed to treat strokes from onset through rehabilitation, to ensure that you have the best possible chance for a full recovery and a full life.

-- From the Beginning
+From the Beginning

 Treatment & Rehabilitation

 You may also visit the Neuroscience division at Virginia Hospital Center to learn more on Neuro-Vascular disorder treatments.

 If you think you or someone else may be having a stroke, call 9-1-1 immediately!
 Time is essential in the diagnosis and treatment of stroke.
 The best chances of survival and recovery are if a person gets treatment within 3 hours.
 Do not waste any time.
 Time lost is brain lost!

 STROKE is an Emergency!
-Every minute counts

-Have the ambulance go to the nearest certified stroke center.
+Have the ambulance go to the nearest Certified Stroke Center.